Wisconsin

 Asian Carp Would Have Adequate Food to Survive in Lake Michigan

-This information is critical in helping resource managers mitigate effects of an Asian carp invasion.
+[ad_1] This information is critical in helping resource managers mitigate effects of an Asian carp invasion.
 Great Lakes fisheries generate economic activity of approximately $7 billion annually in the United States alone.
-Due to the introduction or invasion of many non-native species, Lake Michigan’s ecosystem has already undergone broad and rapid change in fish and other …
+Due to the introduction or invasion of many non-native species, Lake Michigan’s ecosystem has already undergone broad and rapid change in fish and …

 Read moreAsian Carp Would Have Adequate Food to Survive in Lake Michigan